SEB-9-BH/first-react-lesson/getting-started-with-react/README.md

 # ![Building Your First React App - Getting Started with React](./assets/hero.png)

-**Learning objective:** By the end of this lesson, students will be able to tktk
+**Learning objective:** By the end of this lesson, students will be able to explore the React file structure created by Vite, and start the development server.

 ## Getting started with React